Feature: Baggage Forwarding

 With time, a sense of adventure and an affinity for slow travel, the Seishun Jūhachi Kippu (www.jreast.co.jp/e/pass/seishun18.html) is the best deal around and can be a really fun way to see the country.
 It literally means 'Youth 18 Ticket' and is designed for students to travel cheaply, but there are no actual age restrictions.

-For ¥11,850 you get five one-day tickets valid for travel anywhere in Japan on JR lines.
-The only catches are that you can't travel on tokkyū (limited express) or shinkansen trains and each ticket must be used within 24 hours.
+For ¥11,850 you get five one-day tickets valid for 24 hours each (starting at midnight) for travel anywhere in Japan on JR lines, which can also be shared.
+The only catches are that you can't travel on tokkyū (limited express) or shinkansen trains.

 Purchase tickets at any JR ticket counter (midori-no-madoguchi).
 As they're geared for students, travel time is limited to school holiday periods.
 Sale and validity periods are outlined in the following table: